freerafiki/PlenopticToolbox2.0/python/README.md

 More detail about the cython compilation [here](http://cython.readthedocs.io/en/latest/src/reference/compilation.html#compiling-with-distutils)

+Depending on the OS (it was developed on Linux and tested on Linux and Mac), there may be some small issues due to compatibility of some libraries.
+If you encounter any problem, please send some feedback, it would be useful for correcting.

+###### Known issues:
+fatal error: 'numpy/arrayobject.h' file not found - Mac OS X 10.10.5 Yosemite, python3.6
+workaround found it [here](https://github.com/andersbll/cudarray/issues/52) worked in this case, other possible solutions [here](https://github.com/andersbll/cudarray/issues/25) and [here](https://github.com/hmmlearn/hmmlearn/issues/43)

 ##### PYTHONPATH

 Moreover, the structure of the python code requires that you set the environmental variable of your computer